Apply for a local exemption or discount in Sheffield's Clean Air Zone

 • meeting required emission standards

-• a private car or motorbike
+• a private passenger car or motorbike

 You can check whether you need to pay to drive into the CAZ using the GOV.UK vehicle checker.